CH2M: Projects

+Engineering News-Record identified two projects that may have contributed to CH2M's being bought out in December 2017: A combined-cycle power project, part of the Ichthys gas field development, which had lost CH2M $140 million in 2014, and the addition of a toll lane in Austin, Texas for the Central Texas Regional Mobility Authority, which had lost the company $121.3 million in 2014 due to delays caused by weather and staffing issues, among other things.

 Acquisitions

 In 1977, the company acquired Black, Crow & Eidsness, an engineering firm in the southeast United States.
 In August 2002, the company acquired Gee & Jensen, a Ports and Harbor firm based in Florida, DeMil International, a weapons destruction firm based in the United States, and EHS Consultants Ltd, a consulting firm based in Hong Kong.

 In December 2003, Lockwood Greene Engineers was acquired.
-The sale was forced by the financial collapse of JA Jones inc, its North American parent company and wholly owned subsidiary of the insolvent German construction conglomerate, Philipp Holzmann AG.
-CH2M picked up LGE's significant private sector design portfolio.
+The sale was forced by the financial collapse of JA Jones Inc, its North American parent company and wholly owned subsidiary of the insolvent German construction conglomerate, Philipp Holzmann AG.
+CH2M picked up LGE's private-sector design portfolio.

 In October 2005, it acquired BBS Corporation, an environmental engineering firm based in Ohio.
 In September 2007, the company acquired most of the components of VECO, an Alaska-based firm that specialized in services to the petroleum industry and had become embroiled in the Alaska political corruption probe.

 In December 2007, the company acquired Trigon EPC.
 In March 2008, the company acquired Texas based Goldston Engineering, a company specialising in marine and coastal transportation engineering services.

+In 2011, CH2M Hill acquired the transportation consulting unit of Booz Allen Hamilton.

-In September 2011, CH2M Hill acquired the consulting engineer based in the United Kingdom, Halcrow Group.
-In October 2014, the company acquired TERA Environmental Consultants, an environmental consulting firm based in Canada that has worked with pipeline and powerline clients and oil and gas companies, for thirty years.
+In September 2011, CH2M Hill acquired the UK-based engineering consulting firm Halcrow Group.
+In October 2014, the company acquired TERA Environmental Consultants, an environmental consulting firm based in Canada that had worked with pipeline and powerline clients and oil and gas companies, for 30 years.